 This was the dildo that started it all.
 The “health care gadget.”
 You might be wondering, “Why glass dildos for your first sex toy?
 Doesn’t that hurt?”

 For one, glass is a very affordable, body-safe material— perfect for health-conscious teen’s budget.
 It’s pretty hard to fuck up the body-safe quality of glass, even if you buy it super, super cheap.
 In contrast, shitty and porous products are often mislabeled as silicone, so I found cheap “silicone” harder to trust.

 And no, the glass didn’t hurt.
-At 1.5″ wide, it was big for a first-timer, but glass is slippery and I found it more comfortable than the drag of silicone.
+At 1.5″ wide, it was big for a first-timer, but the glass is slippery, and I found it more comfortable than the drag of silicone.

 My favorite part was the mushroom-shaped tip.
 While I didn’t know much about my G-spot back then, I followed what made me feel good: thrusting the dildo all the way in, sliding behind my cervix.

 I felt a combination of pleasurable pulsating and almost like I had blacked out for a split second, and I knew without a question that it was my first cervical orgasm.

 What I’d recommend now: Icicles No. 53 or Chrystalino Champ